Soldiers Of Fulton County Civil War Memorial

 Throughout its history, Fulton County has faced challenges and experienced moments of growth and change.
 It has weathered economic downturns and adapted to societal changes.
 Today, Fulton County continues to be an agricultural community while also embracing modern industries and technologies.
 With its scenic landscapes, small-town communities, and rich historical heritage, Fulton County remains a valued part of Ohio's history.

-This timeline provides a concise overview of the key events in the history of Fulton County, Ohio.
+This timeline provides a condensed summary of the historical journey of Fulton County, Ohio.

 • 1817 - Fulton County was established by an act of the Ohio Legislature.